Some information on data protection follows, which corresponds to the current legal requirements. It was created by a

 17. Online presence in social media

 17.1.
-Based on our legitimate interests within the meaning of Art.
-6 para.
-1 lit. f.
-DSGVO online presence within social networks and platforms in order to communicate with the active customers, prospects and users and to inform them about our services.
-When calling the respective networks and platforms, the terms and conditions and the data processing guidelines apply to their respective operators.
+On the basis of our legitimate interests within the meaning of Article 6 (1) (f) GDPR, we maintain an online presence within social networks and platforms in order to be able to communicate with interested parties and users who are active there and to inform them about our services.
+When calling up the respective networks and platforms, the terms and conditions and the data processing guidelines of their respective operators apply.

 17.3.
 We use Google Analytics to display advertisements displayed within Google and its affiliate advertising services, only those users who have shown an interest in our online offering or who have certain characteristics (eg interests in specific topics or products visited by them) Web pages) that we submit to Google (so-called "remarketing" or "Google Analytics audiences").
 With Remarketing Audiences, we also want to make sure that our ads are in line with the potential interest of users and are not annoying.

 18. Google Analytics